 The loan agreements also contain covenants such as minimum requirements regarding the hull ratio cover (the ratio of fair value of vessel to outstanding loan less cash in retention accounts ranging from 75% to 130%), restrictions as to changes in management and ownership of the ship-owning companies, distribution of profits or assets (i.e. limiting dividends in some loans to 60% of profits, or, not permitting dividend payment or other distributions in cases that an event of default has occurred), additional indebtedness and mortgage of vessels without the lender's prior consent, sale of vessels, maximum fleetwide leverage, sale of capital stock of our subsidiaries, ability to make investments and other capital expenditures, entering in mergers or acquisitions, minimum cash balance requirements and minimum cash retention accounts (restricted cash).
 The loan agreements also require the Company to make deposits in retention accounts with certain banks that can only be used to pay the current loan instalments.
 Minimum cash balance requirements are in addition to cash held in retention accounts.
-These cash deposits amounted to \$10,466,743 and \$5,605,740 as of December 31, 2015 and 2016, respectively, and are included in "Restricted cash" under "Current assets" and "Long-term assets" in the consolidated balance sheets.
-As of December 31, 2016, all the debt covenants are satisfied.
+These cash deposits amounted to \$5,605,740 and \$8,548,452 as of December 31, 2016 and 2017, respectively, and are included in "Restricted cash" under "Current assets" and "Long-term assets" in the consolidated balance sheets.
+As of December 31, 2017, all the debt covenants are satisfied.

-Interest expense for the years ended December 31, 2014, 2015 and 2016 amounted to \$2,015,155, \$1,336,345 and \$1,918,673, respectively.
-Capitalized interest was booked only for the years ended December 31, 2015 and 2016 and amounted to \$697,048 and \$497,813 respectively.
+Interest expense for the years ended December 31, 2015, 2016 and 2017 amounted to \$1,336,345, \$1,918,673 and \$2,988,806, respectively.
+Capitalized interest for the years ended December 31, 2015, 2016 and 2017 and amounted to \$697,048, \$497,813 and \$123,697, respectively.